2.7. Gauss-Jordan elimination#

 Theorem 2.3 (Multiplying by an elementary matrix)

-IF \(A\) is an \(n \times n\) matrix and \(E\) is an elementary matrix the product \(EA\) is equivalent to performing the elementary row operation used to obtain \(E\) on \(A\).
+If \(A\) is an \(n \times n\) matrix and \(E\) is an elementary matrix the product \(EA\) is equivalent to performing the elementary row operation used to obtain \(E\) on \(A\).

 For example, let \(A = \begin{pmatrix} 1 & 0 & 4 \\ 2 & -1 & 3 \\ 0 & 5 & 1 \end{pmatrix}\) and consider the following row operations: